dive-into-machine-learning/python-tips/README.md

 ### A good IDE will help you be more productive!

 A lot of people think when you're first learning a language like Python, you'll grok it best if you use a basic text editor instead of an IDE.
-Still, maybe you are just here to learn a little Python for some projects at work, and you just need to get some things done.
-An IDE might help you.
+(It worked for me at least.
+I started with vim but I use multiple editors/IDEs now, depending on the task.)
+Some tips -

  * I strongly prefer JetBrains [PyCharm](https://www.jetbrains.com/pycharm/).
 So do most people at my company now.
 And many many people the world over … PyCharm does incredible things with your Python code.
  * There's [a free Community Edition you can use immediately](https://www.jetbrains.com/pycharm/download/).